 The Three Waves Behind Creator Economy

-Before deep diving into the trends of creator economy, let’s take a look at how the civilization of creator economy began.
+Before deep diving into the trends of the creator economy, let’s take a look at how the civilization of the creator economy began.

 Mark Andreesen, Co-founder of a16z, likes to explain the internet in three waves.